RobertoRoos/sawIntuitiveResearchKitWiki/Examples.md

 1. PSM buttons.
 There are 4 digital inputs configured per PSM arm:
  * `SUJClutch`.
 White button on side of top horizontal link.
  * `ManipClutch`.
 White button on top of vertical link (translation for tool insertion)
  * `Adapter`.
 Triggered when the sterile adapter is engaged or removed.
-Make sure you have shorted the two first pins as described in [wiki:/sawIntuitiveResearchKitTutorial/Hardware#a1.2Sterileadapter]
+Make sure you have shorted the two first pins as described in [the hardware page](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Hardware)
  * `Tool`.
 Triggered when the tool is inserted or removed.
 Please note that the tool can NOT be inserted until the sterile adapter's gears are matched with the arm's gears.
 DO NOT force the tool in the sterile adapter!

 ## 2.4.
 Testing sensors